Thomas Sydney Beckwith: Quartermaster General

 In 1812, he was appointed Assistant Quartermaster General to the British forces in North America.
 As such, he went to Bermuda to command a force that he divided into two brigades, one composed of the 102nd Regiment of Foot (which had 'til then been stationed at St. George's Garrison as part of the Bermuda Garrison), Royal Marines, and a company of Independent Foreigners recruited from French prisoners-of-war, was under the command of the commanding officer of the 102nd Regiment, Lieutenant-Colonel Charles James Napier (who was also his second-in-command), and the other under Lieutenant-Colonel Williams of the Royal Marines.

 Beckwith went in command of this force to Chesapeake Bay in 1813.
-At the Battle of Craney Island, Beckwith's troops, 700 Royal Marines and soldiers of the 102nd Regiment of Foot along with a company of Independent Foreigners, came ashore at Hoffler's Creek near the mouth of the Nansemond River to the west of Craney Island on the morning of June 22, 1813, and were repulsed by shore batteries while attempting to land.
-He subsequently captured Hampton, Virginia but the men of the Independent Companies misbehaved, giving Beckwith's troops an evil reputation for atrocities.
+At the Battle of Craney Island, Beckwith's troops, 700 Royal Marines and soldiers of the 102nd Regiment of Foot along with a company of Independent Companies of Foreigners, came ashore at Hoffler's Creek near the mouth of the Nansemond River to the west of Craney Island on the morning of June 22, 1813, and were repulsed by shore batteries while attempting to land.
+He subsequently captured Hampton, Virginia where the Independent Companies of Foreigners committed numerous atrocities, motivated in part by anger over suffering a perceived massacre at the hands of American forces.

 In 1814, he was promoted to major general and appointed quartermaster general to the troops in Canada under Sir George Prevost.
 Prevost's expedition into New York was defeated at the Battle of Plattsburgh.
 The Peninsular veterans in the force considered that Prevost and his staff (including Beckwith) were at least partly responsible for the defeat (in Beckwith's case, for failure to provide sufficient intelligence on the geography and enemy dispositions).

 Beckwith was made a Knight Bachelor in 1812 and a Knight Commander of the Order of the Bath in 1815.
 In 1827, he was made colonel commandant of his old corps, the Rifle Brigade.